glass-dev/glass/benchmarks/README.md

 Any new benchmarks should be added as new `.py` file in the `benchmarks` directory.

-To create a benchmark, add a new `,py` file in the `benchmarks` directory and write a function you wish to benchmark.
+To create a benchmark, add a new `.py` file in the `benchmarks` directory and write a function you wish to benchmark.
 Then pass this function, along with any arg/kwargs, into `benchmark_utils.run_benchmark`.